 - Front and rear axles (skewers) should be tight.

 - Headset and stem must be secure with no looseness or play.

-- Check that your tyres are in good condition, with plenty of tread and no cuts or abrasions in the sidewall.
+- Check that your tires are in good condition, with plenty of tread and no cuts or abrasions in the sidewall.

 - Handlebar and handlebar grips must be tight and unable to spin.